Different Types of AI Agents That Power the Modern Systems

 Real-Time Statistics:

 The Australian mentioned that a Deloitte survey revealed that within the first three months of 2024, 25% of businesses tested agentic AI technologies, and 50% plan to initiate AI pilots by 2027.
-This clearly marks the swift integration of self-learning AI agents in business operations
+This clearly marks the swift integration of self-learning AI agents in business operations.

-5. AI Agents Based on Deployment Environment
+AI Agents Based on Deployment Environment

 AI agents can be classified based on the environment it is operating in, considering factors like performance, accessibility, data processing speed, and security.
 The classification below determines the sustainability and efficiency of the AI agents for different use cases.

-a.
 Cloud-Based AI Agents

 As the name suggests, these AI agents work on cloud platforms using remote servers to store, compute, and process real-time data.
 They are known for the scalability and accessibility features.